ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 ------------

-With ArduPilot (AP) it is possible to use a fully functional, powerful autonomous flight system on inexpensive, highly integrated flight controller boards, including onboard battery monitoring and an onboard OSD.
+With ArduPilot (AP) it is possible to use a fully functional, powerful autonomous flight system on inexpensive, highly integrated autopilot boards, including onboard battery monitoring and an onboard OSD.
 Due to ArduPilot's multitude of options and parameters, a first time setup may seem daunting.
 This guide attempts to provide the necessary instructions to get airborn on a typical ArduPlane setup with autonomous flight fleatures and is intentionally focussing only a small part of what ArduPilot has to offer.